nicolewsm/IPPP-tradetariffs/README.md

 <h2> Data </h2>

 Datafiles and codes generating them are found in the data folder.
+Codes for pulling, merging and treating data are in **G7filegen.py** and **latamfilegen.py**.
+Codes for cleaning both G7 and LatAm data are in **cleaning.py**.

 Below is a brief description of the data used, and treatment administered.
 Since this is a panel dataset, first differences were applied.

 **Source**:
 <br>World Bank and World Integrated Trade Solution (WITS)